We are taking new patients! Book online now or, if you are a new patient, call any BCH doctors clinic on (03) 5338 4585.

-Following referral for tests, your doctor will advise you when results will be available.
-Please call the clinic to obtain results.
+Following referral for tests, we will advise you when results are available.
 If your test result requires follow up by the doctor, our customer service staff will contact you as soon as possible to arrange a follow up appointment.
-Reminders can be set on request to remind you of consultations.
+Reminders are sent to remind you of consultations.
 A recall service is also available to remind you of preventative health checks/screening appointments and/or care plan reviews.
-Please ask staff about these services if you are interested.

 Managing your health information

 Patients of our practice have the right to access their personal health information in accordance with the Australian Privacy Principles and the Health Records Act 2001.